c3lang/c3-web/src/content/docs/references/docs/optionals.md

 ## What is an Optional?

-Optionals are a safer alternative to returning `-1` or `null` from a function when a valid value can't be returned.
+Optionals are a safer alternative to returning `-1` or `null` from a function, when a valid value can't be returned.
 An Optional has either a `Result` or is `Empty`.
 When an Optional is `Empty` it has an `Excuse` about what happened.

-- For example trying to open a missing file returns the `Excuse`: `IoError.FILE_NOT_FOUND`.
+- For example trying to open a missing file returns the `Excuse` of `IoError.FILE_NOT_FOUND`.
 - Optionals are declared by adding `!` after the type.
 - An `Excuse` is of type `anyfault`.
 ```c3